 16 Feb 1993

-He first made his mark as a teenager back in 2011 by he securing the African U20 10,000m crown and later that year running the second quickest ever junior time for the 25-lap distance by storming to 26:55.73 clocking in Brussels.
+Geoffrey first made his mark as a teenager back in 2011 by securing the African U20 10,000m crown and later that year running the second quickest ever junior time for the 25-lap distance by storming to a 26:55.73 clocking in Brussels.

 In 2012 Geoffrey cemented his status as a top age-group performer by winning 10,000m bronze at the World U20 Championships in Barcelona.

-In 2014 he finished second in 60:51 in his debut over the half-marathon distance in Lille and in 2015 twice dipped below the magic one-hour mark with times of 59:55 in Yangzhou and 59:38 in New Delhi for second and sixth, respectively.
+In 2014 he finished second in 60:51 in his debut over the half-marathon distance in Lille and in 2015 he dipped below the magic one-hour mark twice with times of 59:55 in Yangzhou and 59:38 in New Delhi for second and sixth, respectively.

 The self-coached athlete emerged as a marathon superstar in 2017.
 In April last year, he trounced the opposition to win the Boston Marathon by a victory margin of more than two minutes in 2:09:37.

 Then in August on the streets of London he further cemented his status on the global stage by destroying the opposition to be crowned World marathon Champion in a time of 2:08:27.